-Chaka Camp is a semi-permanent mobile camp located in the s
+Chaka Camp is a semi-permanent mobile camp located in the Serengeti

-“Chaka” means “bush” in Swahili and this is what the Chaka Camp is offering; an authentic and intimate bush experience in the middle of remarkable areas of the Serengeti’s pristine wilderness.
+“Chaka” means “bush” in Swahili, and Chaka Camp offers an authentic, intimate bush experience in the heart of the Serengeti’s pristine wilderness.

 The Camp moves twice a year to ensure its guests are very well placed to witness the Great Wildebeest Migration.